SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Team Crew
 If the baker is alive at the end of the meeting, the chat will say "Bread has been distributed".
 <br>
-SHR compatible<br>.
+SHR compatible.<br>

 -----------------------
 ## Spy
 ### Team Crew
-Deceive the Impostor and lead the Cluemate camp to victory<br>.
-The spy is a crewmate, but appears to be a peer from the Impostor. <br> Spies are crewmates and have no special abilities. <br> In normal mode, an Impostor cannot cut fellow Impostors and spies<br>.
+Deceive the Impostor and lead the Cluemate camp to victory.<br> The spy is a crewmate, but appears to be a peer from the Impostor. <br> Spies are crewmates and have no special abilities. <br> In normal mode, an Impostor cannot cut fellow Impostors and spies.<br> SuperHostRoles support
-SuperHostRoles support
 ### Game Settings
 | Name | Description